thephoeron/hyperlattices/docs/hyperlattices.md

 ## Usage

-This library defines a class called `hyperlattice` that represents a hyperlattice with a hash table to store the elements, and functions to compute the supremum and infimum.
+This library defines a package called `hyperlattices`, which exports a class called `hyperlattice` that represents an algebraic hyperlattice with a hash table to store the elements, and functions to compute the supremum and infimum.
 It also defines functions to add, remove, and check if a lattice is in the hyperlattice, as well as functions to compute the supremum, infimum, and closure of a set of lattices.

 You can create a new hyperlattice by creating an instance of the `hyperlattice` class and adding lattices to it using the `hyperlattice-add` function: